skolai/nag-gs/README.md

 ## Installation

-Package installation is pretty straight forward in assumtions that a user has already installed JAX/Optax or PyTorch.
+Package installation is pretty straight forward assuming that a user has already installed JAX/Optax or PyTorch.

 ```shell